The Apollo wearable increased heart rate variability in 100% of athletes in an independent university pilot study.

 - Decreased the amount of glucose measured in the blood following a carbohydrate challenge when compared to baseline.
 This preliminary result is consistent with other activities that increase parasympathetic (rest and recover) activity in the nervous system, which generally improve insulin sensitivity allowing cells to take in glucose from the blood resulting in improved energy storage and utilization.

-- Enhanced the consistency of sustaining peak performance during intense workouts (e.g. athletes could perform more reps in the same amount of time consistently when using Apollo, compared to their baseline without Apollo).
+- Enhanced the consistency of sustaining peak performance during intense workouts (e.g. athletes could perform more reps in the same amount of time consistently when using the Apollo wearable, compared to their baseline without it).